-Cesme is a beautiful coastal town on the western coastline of Turkey, right across the Greek island Chios.
-It is a well-known holiday resort town that keeps its original traditional character and many visitors choose to travel there in order to spend their time by the sea.
-The Ferryhopper team provides you with holiday tips and useful information on how to reach Cesme from Greece!
+Cesme is a beautiful coastal town on the western coastline of Turkey, right across the Greek island of Chios.
+It is a well-known holiday resort town that keeps its original traditional character and many visitors choose to travel here in order to spend their time by the sea.

-Cesme is a beautiful destination to visit in the summer.
-There you can find picturesque buildings, beautiful beaches and many options for food and entertainment.
+Cesme is a beautiful destination to visit during summer.
+Here you can find picturesque buildings, beautiful beaches and many options for food and entertainment.

 Beaches in Cesme

 Cesme offers some of the Aegean’s best stretches of sand and water.
 Most of its beaches are well-organized with several beach bars while there are some secluded beaches as well.

 Here are 7 of the best beaches in Cesme:

 - Ilica Plaji: a two-kilometer stretch of white sand and blue water, which has become famous for its thermal springs.
 It is also an ideal windsurfing spot.